Analysis | On war powers, Biden has pushed for both more congressional oversight and broad presidential authority

 In 1996, Biden told ABC News that the Khobar Towers bombing would constitute an “act of war” by Iran if it were involved and that the United States “could take whatever action it deems appropriate.”
 In July 2003, Biden defended his Iraq War vote in part, by saying that it strengthened Bush’s diplomatic hand.
 And in 2011, the Obama administration defended its military campaign in Libya by saying that the War Powers Resolution did not apply (Biden later said he opposed the Libya campaign).

-Perhaps the best indication of Biden’s evolving view on presidential war powers and how he might wield them in office comes from two questionnaire’s he completed for journalist Charlie Savage during his presidential campaigns in 2007 and 2019.
+Perhaps the best indication of Biden’s evolving view on presidential war powers and how he might wield them in office comes from two questionnaires he completed for journalist Charlie Savage during his presidential campaigns in 2007 and 2019.

-Asked about the possibility of preemptively bombing Iran in 2007, Biden said, “The Constitution is clear: except in response to an attack or the imminent threat of attack, only Congress may authorize war and the use of force.”
+Asked about the possibility of preemptively bombing Iran in 2007, Biden said, “The Constitution is clear: Except in response to an attack or the imminent threat of attack, only Congress may authorize war and the use of force.”

 But 12 years later, Biden indicated support for broader presidential authority, as outlined in the 2011 Justice Department memo defending the Libyan military campaign that Biden had said he opposed during a 2016 interview.